 Practice Guidelines and Position Statements

-Guidelines from the American College of Chest Physicians (27) and the American Academy of Neurology, (32) both published in 2004, state that the evidence is inconclusive regarding the comparative efficacy of PFO closure devices and medical therapy.
-Neither of these guidelines offers specific recommendations as to when PFO closure devices should be used.
+The American Academy of Neurology,60 published in 2004, states that the evidence is inconclusive regarding the comparative efficacy of PFO closure devices and medical therapy.
+These guidelines do not offer specific recommendations as to when PFO closure devices should be used.

 Medicare National Coverage